berry-lang/berry_doc/docs/source/en/Chapter-7.rst

 ^^^^^^^^^^^^^^^

 Returns the offset, in bytes, from the beginning of the file.
+Returns ``nil`` if the file is not open.

 ``size`` method
 ^^^^^^^^^^^^^^^

 Returns the size, in bytes, of the file.
+Returns ``nil`` if the file is not open.

 ``flush`` method
 ^^^^^^^^^^^^^^^^

 Flush the file buffer, i.e. force writing to flash of all pending writes.
+Has no effect if the file is not open.

 ``close`` method
 ^^^^^^^^^^^^^^^^

 Closes the file and free all associated resources.
 If the file was open in write mode, the lock is released.
+Has no effect if the file is not open.

 ``range`` Class